10 Yellow Flowering Trees and Shrubs

 • USDA Plant Hardiness Zones

 Prune either during winter or early spring.
-Camellia varieties are slow-growing, and reach heights between 2-feet and upwards of 12-feet over many years provided ideal growing conditions.
+Camellia varieties are slow-growing and reach heights between 2 feet and upwards of 12 feet over many years, providing ideal growing conditions.

 Trees

-Adding trees to your landscape not only makes a house feel more like home, but trees provide shade and encourage wildlife.
+Adding trees to your landscape not only makes a house feel more like home but also provides shade and encourages wildlife.
 Our list of yellow flowering trees will delight you with a burst of seasonal color.

 1. Tipu